stypr/chall.stypr.com/README.md

 ## chall.stypr.com

-### WARNING: This is on development stages and features are incomplete.
+### WARNING: This repo is on a development stage and features are incomplete.
 Do not make issues/bugs until the development stage is over.

 Brand new version 2, is now on development stage.
 Now released with [The Unlicense](LICENSE.md).